symfony/symfony-docs/setup/flex_private_recipes.rst

         }
     }

-For more examples of what you can include in a recipe file, browse the live `Symfony recipe files`_.
+For more examples of what you can include in a recipe file, browse the `Symfony recipe files`_.

 Create an Index to the Recipes
 ------------------------------

 The next step is to create an ``index.json`` file, which will contain entries for all your private recipes, and other general configuration information.

 The ``index.json`` file has the following format: